marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 > Bartender - Provides the drinks menu and prepares the drinks.

-Why?
-I'm drinking now...

 ## Getting ready ##

-Installing your environment at the base node:
+To install this test go to the base node and then run:

 ```shell
 $ cd /vagrant/examples/example2-service_integration/